orourkedd/effects-as-data-universal/README.md

-# Actions packaged with effects-as-data-universal
+# Commands packaged with effects-as-data-universal

 ### Table of Contents